 Unlike BOTOX®, which carries a large number of possible side effects, this is a totally natural and holistic anti-ageing treatment that aims to reduce fine lines and wrinkles.
 Patients often report that they feel healthier, sleep better, have brighter eyes and feel more balanced.
 This is also known as facial acupuncture which is endorsed by many celebrities.
 Read more here.

-I am part of the exclusive Cosmetic Acupuncture UK (CAUK) which is a Professional Practitioner Network formed by Paul Adkins.
+I was trained by Paul Adkins, who founded the exclusive Cosmetic Acupuncture UK (CAUK) which is a Professional Practitioner Network.